New Year's Eve muted by omicron; many hoping for better 2022 | Entertainment

 In Hong Kong, about 3,000 people planned to attend a New Year's Eve concert featuring local celebrities including boy band Mirror.
 The concert will be the first big New Year's Eve event held since 2018, after events were cancelled in 2019 due to political strife and last year because of the pandemic.

-In China, the Shanghai government canceled events including an annual light show along the Huangpu River in the city center that usually draws hundreds of thousands of spectators.
+In mainland China, the Shanghai government cancelled events including an annual light show along the Huangpu River in the city centre that usually draws hundreds of thousands of spectators.

 There were no plans for public festivities in Beijing, where popular temples have been closed or had limited access since mid-December.
-The government has called on people to avoid leaving the Chinese capital if possible and requires tests for travelers arriving from areas with infections.
+The government has called on people to avoid leaving the Chinese capital if possible and requires tests for travellers arriving from areas where there are infections.

-Popular temples in the eastern Chinese cities of Nanjing, Hangzhou and other major cities canceled traditional New Year's Eve "lucky bell-ringing" ceremonies and asked the public to stay away.
+Popular temples in the eastern Chinese cities of Nanjing, Hangzhou and other major cities cancelled traditional New Year's Eve "lucky bell-ringing" ceremonies and asked the public to stay away.

-But in Thailand, authorities were allowing New Year's Eve parties and firework displays to continue, albeit with strict safety measures imposed.
+But in Thailand, authorities were allowing New Year's Eve parties and fireworks displays to continue, albeit with strict safety measures.
 They were hoping to slow the spread of the omicron variant while also softening the blow to the country's battered tourism sector.
 New Year's Eve prayers, which are usually held in Buddhist temples around Thailand, will be held online instead.

 In the Philippines, a powerful typhoon two weeks ago wiped out basic necessities for tens of thousands of people ahead of New Year's Eve.
 More than 400 were killed by Typhoon Rai and at least 82 remain missing.
 Half a million homes were damaged or destroyed.